ejhall78/freeCodeCamp.KylieYing.PythonProjects/README.md

 4. Hangman - Play Hangman with the computer

-5. TicTacToeGame - Play Tic Tac Toe with the computer
+5. TicTacToeGame - Play Tic Tac Toe with the computer that will play it's positions randomly (easy)

+6. TicTacToeAI - Play Tic Tac Toe with the computer that uses an algorithm to ensure it never loses (WARNING!
+You will not win!!!)

+** Please Note - you need to have the TicTacToePlayers file downloaded in order to play both versions of Tic Tac Toe